Hello (The Beloved song): Critical reception

 Jon O'Brien from AllMusic noted that the "gothic undertones" of the "Depeche Mode-influenced" song "perfectly bridged the gap between their indie beginnings and their new-found loved-up sound".
-Bill Coleman from Billboard described it as "a rather infectious roll call of sorts that has already kicked in with modern rock enthusiasts, with clubs and pop radio ready to fuel the fire.
+Bill Coleman from Billboard magazine described it as "a rather infectious roll call of sorts that has already kicked in with modern rock enthusiasts, with clubs and pop radio ready to fuel the fire.
 Don't miss."
 Ian Gittins from Melody Maker declared it as "one sexy electro-growl, cooking round a roll call of modern icons".
-Another editor, Simon Reynolds, said, "With its vapid catchiness and custard-yellow vocals, "Hello" will be huge, of course.
-But let's face it, The Beloved have merely come up with a "Reasons to Be Cheerful, Part Three" for the E generation."
+Another editor, Simon Reynolds, said, "With its vapid catchiness and custard-yellow vocals, 'Hello' will be huge, of course.
+But let's face it, The Beloved have merely come up with a 'Reasons to Be Cheerful, Part Three' for the E generation."

 Pan-European magazine Music & Media called it "a more funky number with a Beatle-style chorus" and "a splendid song with a shopping list of media celebrities' names forming the chorus lyrics."
 David Giles from Music Week commented, "Much has been made of this band's "conversion" from "grey, lifeless" indie music to "bright, modern" dance music.
 This hasn't stopped them throwing in guitar solos and mumbling à la New Order, however.
 And the list of namechecks here has distinct Half Man Half Biscuit overtones.
 The use of a Fools Gold-style backing track is deceptive.
 A very clever record indeed."
 Stephen Dalton from NME wrote, "These once-jangly disco stars are much too clever to make just a simple Dance record, filling this full-tilt funky hit with dozens of buried noises and a shopping list of names.
 "Salman Rushdie and Kym Mazelle"?
 A chart-topping formula if ever I heard one."

 Music video

 A music video was produced to promote the single, inspired by the film Altered States.
-It was later published on The Beloved's official YouTube channel in December 2018.
+It was later made available on The Beloved's official YouTube channel in December 2018.